GEO-Protocol/GEO-network-client/README.md

 **- How I can join?**

-Please, refer to the public Telegram group and find somebody there.
+Please, refer to the one of public Telegram groups, and find somebody there.
 You also can ask for the details there.